 - RV/Campervan Road Trip

-- Renting an RV or campervan for your West Coast road trip is a great idea, as you have the freedom to park pretty much wherever you want each night with a great view without having to worry about booking a hotel.
+- Renting an RV for your West Coast road trip is a great idea, as you have the freedom to park pretty much wherever you want each night with a great view without having to worry about booking a hotel.
 RVs can be expensive to rent full price, but thankfully there’s some pretty epic one-way RV deals where the price can be as low as $1/day!

 - Car + Hotels